rrmhearts/spring-playground/vscode/microsoftinit/README.md

 The tutorial being used to advance the base project is found on YouTube at `https://www.youtube.com/watch?v=35EQXmHKZYs`.

 Build and run: `./gradlew build && ./gradlew bootRun`

+Clean old build if needed: `./gradlew clean`

+The *Spring Boot Dashboard* VSCode extension can be used to run and auto-rebuild project on changes.